gitlabhq/gitlabhq/doc/workflow/lfs/lfs_administration.md

     storage_path: /mnt/storage/lfs-objects
 ```

-## Setting up S3 compatible object storage
+## Storing the LFS objects in an S3-compatible object storage

-> **Note:** [Introduced][ee-2760] in [GitLab Premium][eep] 10.0.
+> [Introduced][ee-2760] in [GitLab Premium][eep] 10.0.

-It is possible to store LFS objects on remote object storage instead of on a local disk.
+It is possible to store LFS objects on a remote object storage which allows you

-This allows you to offload storage to an external AWS S3 compatible service, freeing up disk space locally.
-You can also host your own S3 compatible storage decoupled from GitLab, with with a service such as [Minio](https://www.minio.io/).
+to offload storage to an external AWS S3 compatible service, freeing up disk
+space locally.
+You can also host your own S3 compatible storage decoupled from
+GitLab, with with a service such as [Minio](https://www.minio.io/).

-Object storage currently transfers files first to GitLab, and then on the object storage in a second stage.
-This can be done either by using a rake task to transfer existing objects, or in a background job after each file is received.
+Object storage currently transfers files first to GitLab, and then on the
+object storage in a second stage.
+This can be done either by using a rake task

-### Object Storage Settings

-For source installations the following settings are nested under `lfs:` and then `object_store:`.
-On omnibus installs they are prefixed by `lfs_object_store_`.
+to transfer existing objects, or in a background job after each file is received.

+The following general settings are supported.

 | Setting | Description | Default |
 |---------|-------------|---------|